ISTANBUL TRAVEL HACKS

 Sultanahmet Camii or called Blue Mosque is a very historical and meaningful example of Islam.
 It is located in Istanbul in Sultanahmet Street, on the opposite side of the Hagia Sophia.
 Sultanahmet Camii/Mosque also known as the Blue Mosque because of the interior walls adorned with blue tiles.
 Sultanahmet Camii was built at around 1609 – 1616, during the rule of I. Ahmet Pasha.
 Besides, it is still an active mosque, also open to visits of the tourists.
-There is no entrance fee to visit and explore this unique artwork comes from the earlier time of Islam.
-However, we do recommend to check praying times to visit this art-work!
+There is no entrance fee to visit and explore this unique artwork that comes from the earlier time of Islam.
+However, we do recommend checking praying times to visit this art-work!

 Topkapi Palace is a very large museum located next to the Hagia Sophia in Sultanahmet Street.
 Around the 15th and 16th centuries, it has been served as the main residence and administrative place of the Ottoman Sultans.

 In 1453, Fatih Sultan Mehmed has conquered Constantinapolis and 6 years later he has ordered the construction of Topkapi Palace.
-So, the constructions started in 1459.
+So, the construction started in 1459.
 The first name of this place was New Palace.
 In the 19th century, it has been turned to Topkapi Palace, meaning Cannon Gate.
 With major renovations at around the 1509 earthquake and the fire in 1665, the Palace expanded over the centuries.
 There are four main courtyards and many small buildings in this Palace complex.

 When Mustafa Kemal Atatürk has founded the modern Turkish Republic in 1923, the Palace has been converted into a museum.
 And, it awaits its visitors today as a magnificent museum of Istanbul.
-There is an entrance fee of 80 Lira per person (please check, can be raised at the year you visit), and no need to have pre-arranged tickets since you may obtain from the entrance gate.
+There is an entrance fee of 80 Lira per person (please check, can be raised at the year you visit), and no need to have pre-arranged tickets since you may obtain them from the entrance gate.
 Here is the official link where you may see more about: Topkapi Palace!

 Istanbul is a huge Metropol city and there are Hotels all around it!
 If you are going to visit the historical & cultural places of Istanbul, we do highly recommend you staying in Sultanahmet / Old-City of Istanbul.